mjeusselin/dcmm/README.md

 ### From Eclipse

-1. Adapt properties located in src/main/resources/application.properties (especially because of the choosen use absolute paths).
+1. Adapt properties located in src/main/resources/application.properties (especially because of the choosen use of absolute paths).
 2. Run the main method src/main/java/fr/mjeu/dcmm/DcmApplication.java.
 3. The application should run with success.